Door Guide Rails & Rollers

 Most problems seem to be with the centre ROLLER.
 I've not heard of many problems with the lower ROLLER - but with the door open you might grovel on the floor and look upwards to see if the lower GUIDE RAIL is clean and clear of obstructions.

-Unless you have too many, be careful with fingers at all times and make sure you have both remote key fobs in your care so no-one else can "help" by moving the doors whilst your fingers are in there.
+Unless you have too many, be careful with fingers at all times and make sure you have all remote key fobs in your care so no-one else can "help" by moving the doors whilst your fingers are in there.

 This is the hinge assembly that runs on the centre (middle) GUIDE RAIL; the larger ROLLER takes more than half of the load of the heavy door, and is usually the first to fail.